 OEE provides administrative support for the Creative Teaching Grants, a program that promotes instructional creativity and experimentation.
 The University Creative Teaching Committee administers the award and chooses awardees.
 Full-time faculty interested in applying should access the application manual available from the link below.

-The 2016-2017 Creative Teaching Grant Application Manual is now available.
-Applications should be submitted electronically and are due February 23, 2017.
+The 2017-2018 Creative Teaching Grant Application Manual and the 2017-2018 Creative Teaching Grant Proposal Cover Pages are now available.
+Applications should be submitted electronically and are due February 23, 2018.

 Interested in knowing how past recipients approached the Creative Teaching Grant?
 Watch Michele Chiuini (Architecture) and Carla Earhart (Family and Consumer Sciences) each discuss how they formulated their topics.